natdarke/base-config/README.md

 Volumes are also essential when developing using containers.
 [Using Volumes in Development](#using-volumes-in-development)

+### Dependencies

+A service will have many dependencies, mostly 3rd party They are part of the 'development architecture' rather than application architecture, as they are added to services during the build process and, as such, are not easily distinguishable from the service whwn the application is running.
+However, they can play a key role in the modular nature of the application during development, partly because they encourage a modular approach in which code that is re-usable in other applications is identified, separated and published.

+---

 ## Development

 ### Local Directory Structure

 > This application and documentation assumes the following directory structure during development

 ```